Summarizing Stream Data for Memory-Constrained Online Continual Learning: Method

 Instead of selecting original samples from the stream data, as shown in Fig.~\ref{fig:framework} (b), we propose to integrate the information from the whole stream data into several informative images.
 By maintaining summarized samples that better represent the corresponding data distribution, the more informative auxiliary memory helps improve the replay effects.
 Even under restricted memory size, the proposed SSD method provides stable performance improvements on the average accuracy over the past tasks.
 The detailed pipeline of the proposed SSD method is presented in Fig.~\ref{fig:pipeline}.

-\textbf{Dynamic Memory. } We first design a dynamic memory to maintain both summarized and original samples.
+\paragraph{Dynamic memory.} We first design a dynamic memory to maintain both summarized and original samples.
 When the data stream brings in new classes, a small specified number of memory will be initialized with the first images of the corresponding classes.
 In previous replay-based methods, images stored in any memory position can be replaced with new ones.
 As we intend to summarize as much information from the data stream as possible, these initialized positions are fixed to only be updated with summarizing information instead of direct replacement.
 For the other memory positions, standard reservior update is conducted as in~\cite{chaudhry2019tiny}.
 Thereby the memory space is not wasted when the experienced task number is small.
 Under circumstances with restricted space, it is important to keep the example number per class balanced, as in~\cite{rebuffi2017icarl,yoon2022online}.
 Thus the initialization position number for each class $k$ is pre-defined to be the memory size $K$ divided by the total class number.
 For convenience, we define the summarized images and original images in the memory as $\mathcal{M}_S$ and $\mathcal{M}_O$ in the follows.

-\textbf{Data Summarizing. } The main purpose of the proposed SSD method is to increase the richness of the information carried by the stored samples and to minimize the distance between the memory to the original data distribution as:
+\paragraph{Data summarizing.} The main purpose of the proposed SSD method is to increase the richness of the information carried by the stored samples and to minimize the distance between the memory and the original data distribution to obtain the optimized memory $\mathcal{M}^*$:

 where $\mathbf{D(\cdot,\cdot)}$ represents the distance metric.
 We expect the informative samples to have similar training responses to the whole original image set.
 Inspired by dataset distillation methods, given the stream data, we implement the summarizing process by sequentially distilling the knowledge from mini-batches of real data into the summarized samples of the corresponding classes~\cite{zhao2021dataset}.